Texas Health and Human Services Commission

 The final care and monitoring plan for the member must address functional, medical, social and emotional needs and how the needs might be met in the selected Adult Foster Care (AFC) home.
 The managed care organization (MCO) must assess whether other resources in the community should be used to meet specialized needs of the member.
 Use of those resources must be documented in the care plan.

 Upon approval for AFC, the MCO determines if the member has any special needs that require additional monitoring in the foster home setting beyond the scheduled monitoring.
-If needed, a monitoring schedule is developed and documented in the case record on Form 2327, Consumer/Member and Provider Agreement.
+If needed, a monitoring schedule is developed and documented in the case record on Form 2327, Individual/Member and Provider Agreement.
 Use the "Other Special Arrangements" space under the "Miscellaneous Arrangements" section.

 The MCO contacts the member and the AFC provider to arrange for the initial visit and a negotiated move-in date for the member.
 If there are health concerns regarding the member, the MCO nurse may be consulted and a recommendation may be made for the member to have a physical/medical exam before moving into the AFC home.